justinmeiners/justinmeiners.github.io/README.md

 Welcome to my personal site about programming, mathematics, and philosophy!

-I currently work at [Pyrofex](https://pyrofex.net) as a Software Engineer.
+I currently work at [Pyrofex](https://pyrofex.net) as an Engineering Manager.
-Throughout my career have worked in many different areas including iOS, web, computer graphics, and cryptocurrency.
+Throughout my career I have worked in many different areas of software including mobile, web, computer graphics, and cryptocurrency.

 If you are interested in my professional experience, see my [CV](files/cv.pdf).

 Feel free to contact me at ![justin's email](mail.gif).